-NYC’s Central Park Is Getting Its First Statue Ever Honoring Influential Women
+NYC’s Central Park Will Get Its First Ever Statue Honoring Women

 The park has 23 statues of historical men.